 — Officially, a General Contractor is a business (or individual on behalf of a business) who has passed the state licensing exam in the category of their trade and maintains an active license allowing them to contract construction-related work.

 Just because a company refers to themselves as “General Contractors” does NOT, however, mean they are licensed — and this is an extremely important factor when choosing a home remodeling company.

 — Why is it important to use a Licensed General Contractor for my home remodeling project?

 — Anyone can can call themselves a “General Contractor,” but that doesn’t necessarily mean they hold a license to practice — and its the licensed ones that are the companies to look for if you’re considering home remodeling.
 To become licensed, a company “qualifier,” as they’re known, must take and pass a thorough examination testing him or her on a multitude of different building-related topics…and it’s not easy.

 Everything from foundation to roofing, joists to gypsum, and building codes to OSHA standards are fair game on the exam, so you can rest assured that if you’ve found a licensee they’re competent in all aspects of the construction process.

 “Are you a Licensed General Contractor?” is perhaps the most important question to ask a company before contracting them for your home remodeling project; do you really want someone working on your biggest investment who couldn’t pass the test, or worse, doesn’t care enough to take it??

 — Are there different levels of General Contractors?

-— There are different types of General Contractor Licenses, ranging from specific trades (like Plumbing and HVAC) to general Building.
+— There are different types of General Contractor Licenses, ranging from specific trades (like Plumbing and Electrical Townsville) to general Building.